pippinbarr/cart253-2018/modules/debugging-time/debugging-time.md

 ## Did that thing happen or not?

-- Using `console.log()` to accounce when things happen is especially useful when you can't tell from looking at the program
+- Using `console.log()` to announce when things happen is especially useful when you can't tell from looking at the program
 - What if you use a random number to decide whether to change a variable like this:

 ```javascript